jeffmagill/jeffmagill.dev/content/blog/when-to-use-es6-sets-instead-of-arrays-in-javascript.md

 ## Displaying Form Validation Errors with Arrays

 When building forms in React, it’s common to collect and display multiple validation errors to the user.
-The order of errors and their ability to be referenced by index (for accessibility or animation) is important—making Arrays the right choice:
+The order of errors and their ability to be referenced by index (for accessibility or animation) make Arrays the more suitable option here :

 ```jsx
 import React from 'react';